 2-II.B.
-DEFINITION OF REASONABLE ACCOMMODATION
+Definition of REASONABLE Accommodation

-A person with a disability may require special accommodations in order to have equal access to the HCV program.
-The types of reasonable accommodations the CCHA can provide include changes, exceptions, or adjustments to a rule, policy, practice, or service.
+A reasonable accommodation is an adjustment made to a rule, policy, practice, or service that allows a person with a disability to have equal access to the HCV program.
+For example, reasonable accommodations may include making home visits, extending the voucher term, or approving an exception payment standard in order for a participant to lease an accessible dwelling unit.
 Federal regulations stipulate that requests for accommodations will be considered reasonable if they do not create an "undue financial and administrative burden" for the CCHA, or result in a "fundamental alteration" in the nature of the program or service offered.
 A fundamental alteration is a modification that alters the essential nature of a provider's operations.